facelessuser/coloraide/docs/src/markdown/gamut.md

 ///

 /// note
-The current algorithms we use to determine anchor points relative to a lightness focal point is described in the following article by the author of Oklab:
+The current algorithms we use to determine anchor points relative to a lightness focal point as described in the following article by the author of Oklab:

 - [Hue independent](https://bottosson.github.io/posts/gamutclipping/#adaptive-%2C-hue-independent).